aoifemcoleman/Wellness-Walchensee/README.md

 - __Gallery__

-The gallery contains 8 images conveying all of the experience a guest can have at Walchensee Wonder.
+The gallery is contained within a new page, and comprises an attention-grabbing header and 8 images conveying all of the experience a guest can have at Walchensee Wonder.
 The aim of the gallery is to portray the beauty of the location, the assortment of luxury peaceful activties they can partake in, and to entice the user to book a stay in the lodge.

 - Desktop view
     ![Screenshot of gallery in desktop view](assets/images/Gallery-desktop.png)